 Keep a closer eye on the furnace filter during the winter and you’ll have cleaner air from the holidays to the break of spring.
 This can help if anyone in the home has an allergy to dust.

 Take Advantage of Warm Winter DaysThey might be few and far between, but if you get a warm day, don’t let it go to waste.
 Open the windows (even if it’s just a small crack for a short period) and allow fresh air to flow into your home.

 Ventilation is one of the top ways to improve indoor air, so take advantage of any warm afternoons to reduce household dust in winter and have fewer symptoms from winter allergies.

 Use an Air Purifier During the WinterAir purifiers can be useful in every season, but they are especially useful for getting rid of dust in winter.
-Air purifiers with HEPA filters, such as the Oransi Max or the Oransi mod are important tools for reducing the amount of dust in a home.
+Air purifiers with high efficiency air filters and strong motors are important tools for reducing the amount of dust in a home.

 When the house is winterized, you can’t remove dust through simple ventilation, so an air purifier that actively pulls in air and filters out airborne particles is essential.

 Outstanding Air PurifiersIf you want to learn more about our full selection of air purifiers for dust removal in winter, contact the team at Oransi today.